Reports to: Assistant Director, Health

 - Social media experience and skills (desired)

 If you're interested, please submit a cover letter and resume to email@example.com.
+Please list the position for which you're applying in the subject line of your email.

 The Center for Community Investment (CCI) at the Lincoln Institute of Land Policy works to ensure that people of color and people with low incomes have a fair chance to lead healthy lives.
 We have a well-established framework and approach that community partnerships can use to mobilize investment capital to create opportunities for affordable housing, jobs, fresh foods, and other drivers of good health while making communities more cohesive, resilient, and environmentally sustainable in the face of climate change.